ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: INTRODUCTION

 In response of these shortcomings, computational modeling has become an important tool in cardiac fibrosis studies because it lets researchers combine different experimental results into complete models.
 These kinds of mathematical systems not only help come up with new hypotheses, but they also provide a way to test possible treatments. \cite{Wang2021,ImprotaCaria2024} Nonetheless, numerous current computational models of cardiac fibroblast signaling exhibit considerable deficiencies.
 A prevalent deficiency is that many of these models don't have the spatial resolution needed to accurately model how cells interact with each other and how tissues are organized.
 Most computational tools demand special software and knowledge, which makes it harder for more researchers to use them. \cite{Hall2021,AxelssonRaja2022} Recent improvements in web technologies, including WebAssembly, show promise for solving these problems.
-This technology lets web browsers do high-performance calculations at speeds that are similar to those of native apps, while also being easy to use and working on all platforms. \cite{Xu2022} These features are especially useful for scientific computing programs that need a lot of numerical analysis, which is very important in an investigation of cardiac fibrosis.
+This technology lets web browsers do high-performance calculations at speeds that are similar to those of native apps, while also being easy to use and working on all platforms. \cite{Xu2022} These features are especially useful for scientific computing programs that need a lot of numerical analysis, which is very important in the investigation of cardiac fibrosis.
 This paper introduces ECMSim, a new web-based platform that simulates the signaling network of cardiac fibroblasts.
-This platform gets around the problems with current tools by using a full and system-level model of fibroblast signaling in an easy-to-use interface. \cite{Hu2022} ECMSim consists of ordinary differential equations (ODEs) for mathematical representations of all the species organized into various functional modules that span receptor activation, inhibition, intracellular signaling cascades, transcriptional regulation, and intercellular feedback mechanisms.
+This platform addresses the limitations of existing tools, including the lack of spatial resolution for cell-cell communication, the absence of real-time interactivity for parameter exploration, and the requirement for specialized software installation that limits accessibility, by using a comprehensive, system-level model that integrates all major signaling pathways implicated in cardiac fibroblast activation, from receptor-level inputs through intracellular signaling cascades to ECM protein outputs, within a single, unified computational framework in an easy-to-use interface. \cite{Hu2022} ECMSim consists of ordinary differential equations (ODEs) for mathematical representations of all the species organized into various functional modules that span receptor activation, inhibition, intracellular signaling cascades, transcriptional regulation, and intercellular feedback mechanisms.
 The combination of all the ODEs in all the cells are distributed in the grid with different altering input molecules and molecular diffusion in the spatial matrix.
-The computational engine harnesses optimized C++ code compiled to WebAssembly, delivering real-time performance for simulations involving extensive cellular arrangements. \cite{Wang2021}
+The computational engine harnesses optimized C++ code compiled to WebAssembly, delivering real-time performance for simulations involving large-scale spatial tissue grids containing 10,000 individual cells, each with a complete intracellular signaling network. \cite{Wang2021}